Church of the Resurrection (Washington, D.C.): Acquisition by Rez

 Church of the Resurrection was planted as a house church in 2002 by the Rev. Dan Claire and began meeting in rented Capitol Hill space starting in 2004.
 Sunday evening services were held at Christ Our Shepherd Church and eventually a morning service was added at Capitol Hill Seventh-Day Adventist Church.
 Part of the Anglican Mission in America and the Anglican Church of Rwanda prior to the founding of the ACNA, when it joined the network that would eventually become the Diocese of Christ Our Hope, Rez planted the Church of the Advent in Columbia Heights (2008) and the Church of the Ascension in Arlington, Virginia (2009, now defunct).
 It also supported church plants in Harrisonburg, Virginia; Boston; Chicago; Buffalo, New York; and Salisbury, England.

 In 2021, after raising $1.83 million toward the purchase, Rez bought the church at 501 E Street S.E. from Progress for Christ Baptist Church.
 Rez is making renovations to the space while occupying it.
 Today the church is a contributing property to the Capitol Hill Historic District.

-Controversies

-On April 5, 2022, a group of survivors from the Anglican Diocese of Christ Our Hope came forward and claimed that diocesan leaders, including Bishop Steve Breedlove, failed to adequately hold Reverend Dan Claire at Church of the Resurrection accountable for his abusive actions and did not center the needs of survivors.
-The survivor complaints resulted in an investigation into Breedlove's handing of the abuse allegations, conducted by Grand River Solutions.